What is ‘criminal offence data’?

 These rules do not apply if you are a ‘competent authority’ with law enforcement functions as defined in Section 30 of the DPA 2018, and are processing for law enforcement purposes.
 This falls under the separate law enforcement regime in Part 3 of the DPA 2018.

 These rules do apply to competent authorities when processing criminal offence data for purposes not related to law enforcement.
-For example, a police force processing data about its employees’ criminal records for human resources purposes, or sharing data with victim support services, needs to comply with the GDPR.
+For example, a police force processing data about its employees’ criminal records for human resources purposes needs to comply with the UK GDPR.

 For more information, see our separate guidance on Which regime applies.
 There is also guidance on Law enforcement processing.